CasperMornout/SLIDE/README.md

 # How to cite SLIDE
 If you have applied the SLIDE code to your research, please cite this open-access paper as your reference:
 C.J.A.
-Mornout, G. Slokker, T. Vermeij et al., SLIDE: SLIDE: Automated identification and quantification of grain boundary sliding and opening in 3D, Scripta Materialia, https://doi.org/10.1016/j.scriptamat.2025.116861
+Mornout, G. Slokker, T. Vermeij et al., SLIDE: Automated identification and quantification of grain boundary sliding and opening in 3D, Scripta Materialia, https://doi.org/10.1016/j.scriptamat.2025.116861